remipassmoilesel/java-experiments/README.md

-# Java experiments
+# JVM experiments

-Various notes and experimentations on Java technologies.
+Various notes and experimentations on JVM technologies.

-Nothing interesting here, some code are very very old and ugly ...... :O
+Nothing interesting here, code is very very old and ugly ...... :O